GCSE Statistics and Probability

 Sampling simply refers to selecting a sample from a population to test a hypothesis.
 It would be impossible to test an entire population, instead a representative sample should be chosen and tested.

-There are two methods of sample; random and stratified sample.
+There are several methods of sampling, including random and stratified samples.
 Random sampling means that members of a population have equal chances of being selected.
-Stratified sampling is a more complex than this as a population is divided into homogenous groups before being selected.
-An example of a strata is selecting students in Year 11.
+Stratified sampling is a more complex than this as a population is divided into different groups before being selected, so that you make sure certain populations are represented, which might not happen if you sampled at random.
+So instead of taking 60 people at random from a school with 4 grade levels, you would select 15 from each grade.

 There are multiple ways which data can be displayed for GCSE Statistics and Probability, here are some examples: